 Time off

 Are you able to take a proper 24 hour day off, and do you have space to pause during other days?
 If not, is your pattern of work, ministry and rest sustainable?
-Are you able to take, say, one Sunday off from your ministry setting a month?
+Are you able to take, say, one Sunday off from your ministry setting a month, or does your working agreement with your incumbent need to be reviewed?